vippsas/vipps-qr-api/vipps-qr-api.md

 So the only property that can be updated on a QR code is the `locationDescription`.
 To update that property the merchant simply has to call the same endpoint used for creating the QR code with the new `locationDescription` and then the QR code will be updated accordingly.

 If a QR code is not needed anymore it is best practice to delete it.
 There are at least two reasons for that:
-* In case a user scans the QR code it will give an error to the user that says the QR code is not found.
-That is better than a user waiting not knowing that the QR code is not used anymore.
+* If a user scans the QR code, they will be informed that the QR code is not found.
+This is preferred to having the user waiting with no knowledge the QR code is no longer in use.
 * When the Merchant needs to print all QR codes for a particular `merchantSerialNumber` then QR codes that are not in use will not be printed

 To delete a QR code the merchant will simply have to call the endpoint [`DELETE:/qr/v1/merchant-callback/{merchantQrId}`](https://vippsas.github.io/vipps-developer-docs/api/qr#tag/Merchant-callback-QR/operation/DeleteMerchantCallbackQr).